sirmarkwei/python_powerdns_zone_extraction/README.md

 1. Take in your PowerDNS hosted zone as argument
 2. Login to PowerDNS
 3. Extract Zone's Record, Answer, Type
-4. Form a terraform file with zone setup
+4. Write a terraform file with zone setup
-5. Form a terraform file with all of the records
+5. Write a terraform file with all of the records
-6.
+6. Write a gitlab CI file to perform a validate/plan/apply